jitsi/infra-provisioning/README.md

 `scripts/local-ops-agent.sh`

 This assumes that local codebase exists in ~/dev and mounts it in /home/jenkins, but this can be customized via `LOCAL_DEV_DIR`.

+Other assumptions: yq, jq, ansible-vault and xmlstarlet are installed